-I enjoyed working with all the colors of the year and think they could all work nicely to create a relaxing master bedroom, although Big Cypress feels a little more energizing than relaxing.
+I enjoyed working with all the colors of 2021, and think they could all work nicely to create a relaxing master bedroom, although Big Cypress feels a little more energizing than relaxing.
 Of all the colors, I think Aegean Teal is my favorite, how about you?

 Are You Inspired?